-They may be maintained and kept by the subcontracted organisation on behalf of the CAMO which remains the owner of these documents.
-However, the CAMO should be provided with the current status of AD compliance and service life-limited components in accordance with agreed procedures.
+They may be maintained and kept by the subcontracted organisation on behalf of the CAMO, which remains the owner of these documents.
+However, the CAMO should be provided with the current status of AD compliance and life-limited parts and time-controlled components in accordance with agreed procedures.
 The CAMO should also be granted unrestricted and timely access to original records as and when needed.
 Online access to the appropriate information systems is acceptable.